dguo/dannyguo.com/content/blog/forex-trading-for-fun-and-profit.md

 I've published as much of my old code as reasonable to [GitHub](https://github.com/dguo/forex-trading), and I've tried to leave it as intact as possible.
-What follows is the story behind that code.
+This is the story behind that code.

 ## Forex Trading